 Shaver’s Creek Environmental Center is a beautiful place for anyone interested in the natural world.

-Shaver’s Creek Environmental Center is home to a variety of birds, including hawks, owls, eagles, vultures, and falcons — a group known as raptors.
+Shaver’s Creek Environmental Center is home to a variety of birds, including hawks, owls, eagles, vultures, falcons, and more.
+All of our resident birds carry out the impactful mission of inspiring conservation for their species and ecosystems.

 The public is invited to visit Shaver’s Creek on the weekends from mid-June to November for Meet the Creek, a free public program where an interpreter answers questions and shares information about our resident birds with our visitors.